A very interesting 粤Y·Y0233 license plate. 粤 (Yue) refers to Yuefangyan, an old alternative name for Guangdong Province.

 Hainan-Mazda also made the Mazda HMC6470L wagon, based on the third generation Mazda 929, and the Mazda HMC6450, which was based on the Mazda MPV.
 The Hainan-Mazda joint venture was disbanded in 2006 when FAW became the majority shareholder of Hainan Auto.
 FAW and Mazda subsequently formed the FAW-Mazda joint venture.
 Hainan Auto got the right to sell old Mazda’s under the Haima brand.

-The interior was in a great shape for such an old car!
-The plastics look fantastics, the door panels are like new, and the leather seats look factory fresh.
+The interior was in great shape for such an old car!
+The plastics look fantastic, the door panels are like new, and the leather seats look factory fresh.
 Almost a time capsule, this little Mazda.
-But I really live the tall gear lever, coming from a position low on the floor, with a big black knob.
+But I really like the tall gear lever, coming from a position low on the floor, with a big black knob.
 You don’t see ‘m like that anymore!
-The Hainan-Mazda 323 was equipped with luxuries like a CD player and electric windows, which was quite special for the segment in that time.
+The Hainan-Mazda 323 was equipped with luxuries like a CD player and electric windows, which was quite special for the segment at that time.

-Even today you can still find some of these old Mazda’s running around town.
+Even today, you can still find some of these old Mazda 323 sedans running around town.
 They were strong little cars it seems!